WOVNio/WovnAppDocumentation/docs/English/Android/translate_push_notification.md

 # Wovn Push Notification Feature

-Note, this document is only applied to Firebase Could Messaging.
-If you use a different service to send push notifications, please get in touch with us.
+Note, this document is primarily applied to Firebase Could Messaging.
+If you use a different service to send push notifications, please see the relevant section below or get in touch with us.

 This document assumes your application is already connected to the Firebase Cloud Messaging service for push notifications.
 If not, please follow the official [Google document](https://firebase.google.com/docs/cloud-messaging/android/first-message).